Blackberry White Chocolate Scones

 Instructions

-- Combine vanilla bean paste with 1 1/3 cups heavy cream; drizzle cream over flour mixture and fold in just until flour is incorporated.
+- Make scones: Whisk together flour, baking powder, salt, and sugar in a medium bowl; stir in white chocolate.
+Combine vanilla bean paste with 1 1/3 cups heavy cream; drizzle cream over flour mixture and fold in just until flour is incorporated.
 Add blackberries and gently fold in just until a shaggy dough forms – if needed, add 2 more tablespoons cream.

 - Divide dough in half and turn out on a lightly floured board.
 Use lightly floured hands to pat each half into a 7-inch circle.
 Place the two circles of dough on prepared baking sheets and chill baking sheets in the freezer for 20 minutes while preheating oven to 425°F.

-- Cut each circle into 7 wedges and pull the wedges slightly apart, leaving an inch between them.
-Brush scones with cream and sprinkle with sugar.
-Bake for 25 to 26 minutes, rotating baking sheets halfway through, until tops are set, edges are beginning to turn golden, and a toothpick inserted in the center comes out clean.
+- Bake scones for 25 to 26 minutes, rotating baking sheets halfway through, until tops are set, edges are beginning to turn golden, and a toothpick inserted in the center comes out clean.
 Cool scones for 5 minutes on baking sheets before removing to a wire rack to cool.

 Notes